Coastal Workforce Development Board

 - Renew partnerships with regional private sector, education, training and community development partners to maximize integration and impact of services and to eliminate gaps and redundancies in regional workforce development efforts

-- Youth have the academic and job readiness skills required by regional employers
+- Youth and young adults have the academic and job readiness skills required by regional employers

-- Employers have the skilled workers they need to remain competitive
+- Employers have the skilled workers they need to remain globally competitive

-WorkSource Coastal, a department in the City of Savannah’s Community & Economic Development Bureau is CWDB’s Administrative Entity and Fiscal Agent.
-All grants and contracts are entered into with the City of Savannah on behalf of the CWDB.
+WorkSource Coastal, a division in the City of Savannah’s Economic Development Department is CWDB’s Administrative Entity.
+All grants and contracts are entered into with the City of Savannah, the fiscal agent, on behalf of the Coastal Workforce Development Board.